Freelance writing and blogging

 What level is the course and do I need any particular skills?

-This is an intermediate course and you should have completed a 'Ways into journalism' course at City Lit or have some experience of the subject.
+This is an intermediate course and you should have completed a 'Introduction to journalism' course at City Lit or have some experience of the subject.
 All should be prepared to write.
 You will need a good grasp of spoken and written English to participate in the course.

 This course is suitable for students looking for Journalism: stage 2 with Susan Grossman, if they wish to focus on getting stories published as a freelance writer or blogger.